 - Cordon M9 - Plant cordon M9 apple trees at least 3ft /1m apart.
 Cordon trained trees will require a wire support system to be trained along.
 Using vine eyes and galvanised wire create a set of tiers approximately 18 inches apart.

 - Espaliers - Plant espalier apple trees at least 6ft / 1.8m apart.
 Espalier trained trees will require a wire support system to be trained along.
 Using vine eyes and galvanised wire create a set of tiers.
 The first tier should be 18 inches above ground level and each subsequent tier 15 inches apart.

-Apply a general fertiliser such as Growmore in late spring.
-Apply also a 3 inch mulch of well-rotted manure or compost to keep the weeds at bay.
+Mulch in spring and apply a general fertiliser such as Growmore in late spring.
+To mulch, apply also a 3 inch mulch of well-rotted manure or compost to keep the weeds at bay.
 When applying mulch avoid making contact with the bark of the tree.
 Bark chip can also be used for this purpose.
 Keep grass away from the trunk, in the first 3 or 4 years it is advisable to keep the grass at least 2 foot away from the base of the tree.
 Mulching can help to achieve this.

 Apples will come away easily from the tree with a slight twist if ripe.
 Many will develop better flavours if left on the tree.
 How long an apple will store for is dependent on the variety.
 Using trays to store the fruit is a traditional method but wrapping in paper and placing them into a plastic bag with several small, perforated holes is effective.
 Fold the top of the bag over gently without excluding all of the air and rest the bag folded side down in a cool dark place.
 Whichever method of storage is used, the apples should be checked regularly for rotted fruits which should be removed immediately.